 Pru Raymond is a knitting teacher, designer and writer.
 She shares her home in Adelaide, South Australia with her husband and a healthy yarn stash.

 It’s amazing how much joy some string and two sticks has brought me over the years!
 I learnt to knit when I was 5, thanks to a neighbour.
-However, my real learning was over tea and cake with my grandma, with the English Women’s Weekly knitting patterns as our curriculum!
+However, my real development as a knitter was thanks to my Grandma and her subscription to the English Women’s Weekly.
+Each edition included two knitting patterns, which became a kind of curriculum!
 As an adult I have continued my learning journey by attending knitting workshops and participating in knit-a-longs with friends.
 This has nurtured my skills and enriched my life.
-Knitting has also fostered friendships, inspired travel and become the basis for my creative business: Dear Pru.
+Knitting has also fostered friendships, inspired travel and become the basis for my creative entrepreneurship.

-Many people’s experience of knitting is limited to a half-finished scarf they began as a child.
-This makes me sad, as there is so much more to it!
-Knitting is an incredibly rich art form with a diverse global expression.
+Knitting is an incredibly rich art form with a diverse global expression linked to cultural, historical and family stories.
 There are many knitters worldwide who embrace it as a mindfulness practice, a creative outlet, or a way to express their cultural heritage.
-I hope that my knitting workshops can inspire people take up knitting to improve their wellbeing through creativity, learning and connection.
+I hope that my knitting workshops can inspire people take up knitting to ‘improve their wool-being’ through creativity, learning and connection.

 I never thought I’d be good at knitting or even begin to understand how to do it… I absolutely love knitting now.
 I aspire to make a beanie and socks, and one day a jumper!